lexoyo/Monitoshi/readme.md

 * [Node.js](http://nodejs.org/)
 * [MongoDB](https://www.mongodb.org/) installed and running (`npm run serve` or `mongod --dbpath ./data`)

-Checkout this repository and run:
+1- Checkout this repository (`git clone https://github.com/lexoyo/Monitoshi.git && cd Monitoshi`)

+2- copy `config-sample.js` to `sample.js`, and edit this file to **change at least the mail options to send emails**.
+Monitoshi uses [Nodemailer](https://nodemailer.com/) to send emails, and you have to define nodemailer's config in the `nodemailer` object of your config file.
+(Monitoshi does `nodemailer.createTransport(config.nodemailer)`.
+Check [nodemailer docs](https://nodemailer.com/) or [Using Gmail section](https://nodemailer.com/using-gmail/) (gmail is really a poor solution, I use SMTP).

+Ask me any questions about this in the github issues of the project.

+For production, see bellow the "Other way to change the config".

+3- run this to install dependecies:

 ```
     $ npm install
 ```

-Then start the server with this command (mongodb needs to be running)
+4- Then start the server with this command (mongodb needs to be running)

 ```
     $ node app
 ```

 Alternatively you can use the excellent [pm2 process manager](http://pm2.keymetrics.io/) to start the server:

 ```
     $ pm2 start .pm2.json
 ```

+### Other way to change the config

-The `MT_CONFIG` environment variable may contain a config json string, like the provided sample [default-config.js](https://github.com/lexoyo/Monitoshi/blob/master/default-config.js) but without line breaks.
-Alternatively you can provide the path of a json file (also like [default-config.js](https://github.com/lexoyo/Monitoshi/blob/master/default-config.js)) in the environment variable `MT_CONFIG_FILE`.
+The `MT_CONFIG` environment variable may contain a config json string, like the provided sample [config-sample.js](https://github.com/lexoyo/Monitoshi/blob/master/config-sample.js) but without line breaks.
+Alternatively you can provide the path of a json file (also like [config-sample.js](https://github.com/lexoyo/Monitoshi/blob/master/config-sample.js)) in the environment variable `MT_CONFIG_FILE`.
 Last method you can use for the config: if you use [Heroku](https://www.heroku.com) for hosting, see [how to set environment variables on your VM](https://devcenter.heroku.com/articles/config-vars), and this [useful plugin to handle config](https://github.com/ddollar/heroku-config).

 Example of config: